bkesterbyld/maroon-potato/src/pages/usecases.md

     features:
       - title: Performant Frontends
         subtitle: Create new features fast and put storage and processing next to users
-        content: >+
+        content: >-
-          Above helps you get data **and** processing next to your users without deploying databases, writing centralized code or calling cloud functions that have performance limits.
-You can deploy full backend functionality next to your users, while keeping copies synced globally without massive data transfers.
-Above does this with Active Data Management technology that detects field-level changes in data sets, replicating only the changes.
-Because the service is no code, it enables you to create an autonomous global processing network that is extremley easy to maintain and extend.
+          Above enables computing next to users without deploying databases, writing centralized code or calling cloud functions that have performance limits.
+A full or partial backend can be positioned wherever needed in the Above network.
+Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.
+The end result is an autonomous, global data processing network.

-          Above couples this global processing with powerful, advanced computing options to assure high levels of performance to local users.
-You can put any data set into memory to handle high loads or transactional throughput.
-You can break massive data sets down to execute parallel processing for either load management or to run intense real-time calculations, AI or ML.
-In many extreme use cases, Above is a more powerful toolset to manage, shape and serve data than any custom backend.
-Best of all, it doesn't ask you to learn anything.
+          Above couples this network with powerful, advanced computing options to assure high levels of performance to local users regardless of data types, speeds and sizes.
+Any data set can be put into memory to handle high loads or transactional throughput.
+Massive data sets can be broken down and paralell processed for faster CRUD operations or for rapid analytic or reporting jobs.
+Combining both approaches enables handling of ML, AI and other data science use cases.
+Because Above is no code, getting new and powerful features out the door is both fast and easy.
         image: images/PerformantFrontend2.png
         media_position: right
         media_width: sixty